 There is a movement to increase the transparency of government in Kansas, but there's much to be done, starting with attitudes.

 Local governments in Kansas are again seeking expanded power to seize property.

-In this episode of WichitaLiberty.TV: Dave Trabert of Kansas Policy Institute joins Bob and Karl to discuss his new book What Was Really the Matter with the Kansas Tax Plan –- The Undoing of a Good Idea.
-View below, or click here to view at YouTube.
-Episode 186, broadcast March 3, 2018.
+Dave Trabert of Kansas Policy Institute joins Bob and Karl to discuss his new book What Was Really the Matter with the Kansas Tax Plan –- The Undoing of a Good Idea.

 Tax relief opponents have repeatedly pointed to the 2012 Kansas tax plan as their primary example of why tax cuts do not work.
 But, other states like North Carolina, Indiana, and Tennessee contemporaneously, and successfully, cut taxes.
 What was different about the Kansas experience?

-In this episode of WichitaLiberty.TV: The Sentinel's Danedri Herbert joins Bob Weeks to discuss the upcoming gubernatorial debate, the Kansas Legislature's website and transparency, and accountability in government.
-View below, or click here to view at YouTube.
-Episode 184, broadcast February 17, 2018.
+The Sentinel's Danedri Herbert joins Bob Weeks to discuss the upcoming gubernatorial debate, the Kansas Legislature's website and transparency, and accountability in government.

 Is the state's leading expert on school funding truly knowledgeable, or is he untrustworthy?